-NoMAD is AD site-aware and will use them when determining what AD Domain Controller (DC) to use.
+NoMAD is AD site-aware and will use them when determining which AD Domain Controller (DC) to use.

-Before site awareness means much to you, it would probably be helpful to understand what a site is.
-Active Directory uses sites to best determine what is the closest DC to your system.
-Within AD sites are listed by their CIDR network address, e.g. 192.168.128.0/23.
-Within each of these subnet objects AD specifies the name of a site to be used.
-The site name corresponds to a site object that than lists DCs that should be used within that site.
+Active Directory uses sites to best determine what the closest DC to your system is.
+Sites are listed within AD by their CIDR network address, e.g. 192.168.128.0/23.
+AD specifies the name of a site to be used under each of these subnet objects.
+The site name corresponds to a site object which lists DCs that should be used within that particular site.

 When first discovering what DCs exist for a network, NoMAD does a DNS SRV record lookup for that domain.